Abortion with pills

 While it is not necessary, if you desire additional confirmation you may choose to do one of the following test:

 – Blood test (quantitative hcg): This test requires a medical visit, and is most useful when the same blood test was also done prior to using the abortion pills for comparison of the hormone levels.
 This test is not routinely performed, and thus if you desire confirmation the urine test as described above is more often recommended.
-If you do choose to do this test, the pregnancy hormone should be absent approximately 4 weeks after medication use if the process was successful.
+If you do choose to do a blood test, the pregnancy hormone should be absent approximately 4 to 5 weeks after medication use if the process was successful.

 – Ultrasound: This requires a medical visit, and can be used to detect an ongoing pregnancy.
 Keep in mind that if the abortion pills worked, there may still be some blood and tissue visible on ultrasound for at least 2 weeks.
-Even if the pregnancy is gone, sometimes the ultrasound is performed too early and women are diagnosed with an “incomplete abortion” which could lead to unnecessary surgical procedures.
+Even if the pregnancy is gone, sometimes the ultrasound is performed too early and you could be diagnosed with an “incomplete abortion” which could lead to unnecessary surgical procedures.
 If you choose to have an ultrasound, it is recommended to wait at least 2 weeks, unless you have symptoms of complications and need an ultrasound sooner.

-If 48 hours have passed after you used the last dose of Misoprostol and you have not bled or your bleeding is much less amount than your period, it is likely that the abortion was not successful.
-[14]
+If 24 hours have passed after you used the last dose of Misoprostol and you have not bled or your bleeding is much less amount than your period, it is likely that the abortion was not successful.

 In most cases, it is possible to try again with abortion pills.
 Contact us if this is your case so we can support you.